leyuskckiran1510/VeryBasic4-bitComputer/README.md

 # VeryBasic4-bitComputer <br>
 This is just a raw implementation for just to feed out brain a dopamine <br>
+It uses 3bit for data and 1 bit for data/instruction mode; So in total it's a 4bit programmable computer Which can be used to build light system or other system
 # instructions:- <br>
   A       -> load data to A <br>
   B       -> load data to B  <br>